 Have you ever looked at the ingredient list of your latest hair styling product?
 And did you understand everything listed and now know exactly what you put on your head each day?
 I bet the answer is ‘no’.
 Willingly, we decide to overload our biggest organ, the skin, with chemicals and all sorts of nasty things when it is absolutely unnecessary.
-Keep reading to see how zero waste and all natural hair care looks like!
+Keep reading to see how all-natural and zero waste hair care looks like!

 The skin absorbs everything you put on it.
 So why would we put something on one of your organs which we would never put on or in another organ inside of our body?